Getting started

 Visual charts of your projection data over time.

-You can open the year-override or one-off modals directly from the projection table to tweak values and instantly see the effect on your forecast.
+You can open the year-adjustment or one-off modals directly from the projection table to tweak values and instantly see the effect on your forecast.

 What If analysis